 Features of the Dingo:

-The dingo is a member of the domestic dog family,
+The dingo is a member of the domestic dog family, Canis

-regarded as a pest because it preys on livestock.
+as a pest because it preys on livestock.

-Measuring 20 in. high at the shoulder, the dingo
+Measuring 20 in. high at the shoulder, the dingo is

-dingo, in comparison to those of domestic dogs, are its longer muzzle,
+to those of domestic dogs, are its longer muzzle, larger molars, and longer

-larger molars, and longer canine teeth.
+canine teeth.

-Because of the dingo’s readiness to mate with
+Because of the dingo’s readiness to mate with wild

-that is, they are offspring of dogs of different varieties.
+is, they are offspring of dogs of different varieties.

 Did You Know:

-Dingoes are descended from a family of Asian
+Dingoes are descended from a family of Asian wild dogs

-wild dogs which cannot bark.
+which cannot bark.

 When the first European settlers arrived in Australia,